Real Life Recipes | Olivia Wyles

 Since this is a viral TikTok recipe, I cannot take credit for this social media sensation.
 I only added my little flair to keep it keto-friendly, low sugar, and low carb.
 When I was rounding up recipes for this list of 50 High Protein Keto Cottage Cheese Recipes, I noticed there were very few truly keto-friendly cottage cheese recipes out there.
 And what could be more low carb and keto-funtastic than cottage cheese!?

 I created this version because, for one, I wanted to see if it could be done.
-And I was really craving a easy dessert made for real life – like I often do.
+And I was really craving a easy protein dessert made for real life – like I often do.
 I gleaned much inspiration from the Eating Bird Food blog simply because I fell in love with that chocolate marbling.
 I added chopped nuts to keep it low carb, and I kept the sweetener and chocolate sugar-free.

 No matter your health goals, I’m sure with a few simple swaps this recipe can fit into any healthy lifestyle so have fun, experiment and enjoy!
 Plus the kids will really love this one since it tastes like ice cream.